rcsbiotech/q2pipe/README.md

 2. Create a manifest file, with the name manifest.csv, then put it inside the intel directory.
 3. Run q2manifest to import your data as a QIIME2 artifact.
 4. Open the demux-summary.html in a web browser, and pick parameters suitable to your sequences.
-5. Write these parameters on intel/parameters.sh.
+5. Write these parameters on intel/parameters.txt
 6. Run q2pipe and then q2picrust.

-That's it.
-Your results will be found at the test directory.
+And that's it.

 ### Current schema